opentext/appworks-js/README.md

 ````
     create(path: string, successCallback: (result: boolean), errorCallback?: (result: Error))
 ````
-Create a new file at the provided path.
-A file extension must be provided and any extra directories specified in the path that do not currently exist will be created for you.
+Create a new file or directory at the provided path.
+In the case of file creation a file extension must be provided.
+In the case of new directory creation a trailing slash is required in the supplied path.
+Any extra directories specified in the path that do not currently exist will be created for you.
-This method does not support overwriting existing files, it is to be used for the creation of new files only. <b>Use of relative paths will result in an error being thrown.</b>
+This method does not support overwriting existing files/directories. <b>Use of relative paths will result in an error being thrown.</b>
-- <b>path</b>: a new file path that has a non empty file extension
+- <b>path</b>: a new file path that has a non empty file extension, or a new directory path that ends with a trailing slash

-A boolean value will be passed to the callback if the file is created, else the error callback will be fired.
+A boolean value will be passed to the callback if the file/directory was created, else the error callback will be fired.

 ###### copy
 ````